-INTRO: Welcome to our Control room.
-While I'm over in the studio our lovely director Lyndal here is busy pushing all the right buttons, making sure I'm in focus and playing out our stories.
-Speaking of which, let's take a look back at some of the biggest stories out of Australia this year.
+INTRO: Here is the Control room.
+While I'm in the studio our director is in here pushing all the right buttons and making sure I'm in focus.
+They also play out all of the new stories, so you see a lot of big events happening on those screens.
+Let's have a look back at some of the stories that came out of Australia this year.

 JOE BARONIO, REPORTER: Australians all let us rejoice for we got a new king this year.
-Now, I know, I know, that was a very British thing, but it caused a big stir for lots of people down under too.
+Now, I know, that was a very British thing, but it caused a big stir for lots of people down under too.